-- Insistent Terminology: Humbert is not attracted to children, but nymphets.
+- Insistent Terminology: Humbert is not attracted to children, but nymphets. i.e. pre-teen girls.
 It's made abundantly clear that the distinction exists only within his own head.

 - Look Both Ways: When Charlotte finds Humbert's diary, detailing his disdain for her and lust for her daughter, she confronts him with the evidence and tells him she intends to take Lolita to a strict year-round boarding school and away from his grasp forever.
 However, while crossing the street to post letters setting this plan in motion, she is killed by a passing motorist, leaving Humbert as Lolita's sole guardian.

-- Love Triangle: One of the Squickiest ones in all of modern literature.
+- A very twisted one, one of the darkest and most twisted in all of modern literature.
+Charlotte loves Humbert, Humbert loves Lolita.
+To be with Lolita, he pretends to love Charlotte.
 Worse because Charlotte has no idea her own daughter is her romantic rival.

 - Meaningful Name: Everywhere.

-- Dolores, conceived in Mexico, was named for Nuestra Seņora de Dolores, Our Lady of Sorrows.
-"Haze", of course, is an obscuring cloud or fog (after he and Dolores part, Humbert realizes that "I simply did not know a thing about my darling's mind").
+- Dolores, conceived in Mexico, was named for Nuestra Señora de Dolores, Our Lady of Sorrows.
+Dolores is connected to the word "sorrows" or "aches", and can be traced back to the Latin word 'dolor' (pain or grief).
+Considering how much Lolita suffers, it's fitting.
+"Haze", of course, is an obscuring cloud or fog.
+After he and Dolores part, Humbert realizes, "I simply did not know a thing about my darling's mind."